nkernis/blog.noahkernis.com/content/posts/itp/fall_2020/electronic_text/04_digital_cutup_revisited/index.md

 ### Last time

-So, the last time I did this ([Elements of Circumstance](https://blog.noahkernis.com/posts/itp/fall_2020/time/elements_of_circumstance/)), most of my effort went into creating a collection of strings I could then randomly pick from, based on a word I was interested in.
+So, the last time I did this ([Digital Cutup](https://blog.noahkernis.com/posts/itp/fall_2020/electronic_text/digital_cutup/)), most of my effort went into creating a collection of strings I could then randomly pick from, based on a word I was interested in.

 I was pleased with the results last time.
 However, it didn't quite achieve what I had in mind.
 I wanted the text produced to *feel* like it was ruminating on the 5W's, time, and space.
 To sort of, go down a rabbit hole of thinking.